mbradds/pipeline-profiles/readme.md

 - Look into the inheritance pattern in `src/modules/dashboard.js`.
 This might be adding more complexity than its worth.
 - Specify npm engine/version in package.json for heroku
 - Split `src/modules/dashboard.js` into a folder with one file for each class.
+- Move `src/profile.hbs` into `src/components`.
+All templates should be kept together for readability.